wsphillips/Conductor.jl/docs/src/core/compartments.md

 ## Multiple Compartments

-Neurons with multiple compartments are explicitly constructed by defining a list of junctions, which are provided to `MultiCompartmentSystem`.
-A `Junction` denotes a connection (edge) between two compartments (nodes).
-By default, a `Junction` is assumed to be symmetrical--the axial conductance from compartment A to B is the same value as from compartment B to A. However, if the conductance between compartments is asymmetric, two `Junction` objects must be defined--one `Junction` for the conductance in each direction.
+Neurons with multiple compartments are explicitly constructed by defining a `MultiCompartmentTopology`, a directed graph that is provided to `MultiCompartmentSystem`.
+Individual subcompartments are connected via `add_junction!`.
+By default, a junction between compartments is assumed to be symmetrical--the axial conductance from compartment A to B is the same value as from compartment B to A. However, if the conductance between compartments is asymmetric, two junctions must be defined--one for the conductance in each direction.

 For example usage, see the [`pinskyrinzel.jl`](https://github.com/wsphillips/Conductor.jl/blob/main/demo/pinskyrinzel.jl) demo.

 ```@docs
 CompartmentSystem
-Junction
 MultiCompartmentSystem
 MultiCompartment
 ```